 Chief Information Bureau”

-It was on Saturday July 17, 1943, that his parents receive telegram of his death.
+It was on Saturday, July 17, 1943, that his parents received a telegram telling them of his death.

 “=I AM DEEPLY DISTRESSED TO INFORM YOU REPORT JUST RECEIVED STATES THAT YOUR SON PRIVATE ERNEST M GORDEN WHO PREVIOUSLY HAD BEEN REPORTED MISSING IN ACTION DIED NINTH NOVEMBER NINETEEN FORTY TWO AS A RESULT OF BERIBERI PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT THE UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF TIME IN REPORTING YOUR SONS DEATH TO CONFIRMING LETTER FOLLOWS=